What is Health Services?

 If you think that there is something serious going on or you have important information to share, please call us.
 We would encourage you to have your son/daughter call us directly to arrange an appointment.
 We always tell a student when a parent has called because we think it is important to do so.

-Sometimes we make a referral to the Counseling and Testing Center on campus when a student is psychologically stressed, or students can call the Counseling Center directly at x1331.
+Sometimes we make a referral to the Counseling Services on campus when a student is psychologically stressed, or students can call the Counseling Center directly at x1331.

 Other Common Questions: